BertoPolo/spendwise-front/README.md

 ## Overview

-TranTrack is a dynamic, user-friendly frontend application developed with Vue.js, designed for efficient tracking and management of your financial transactions.
-Whether you're looking to maintain a personal budget, manage business expenses, or just keep track of your spending habits, TranTrack provides a comprehensive solution to monitor your financial health in real-time.
+Charge-vue is a dynamic, user-friendly frontend application developed with Vue.js, designed for efficient tracking and management of your financial transactions.
+Whether you're looking to maintain a personal budget, manage business expenses, or just keep track of your spending habits, Charge-vue provides a comprehensive solution to monitor your financial health in real-time.

 ## Key Features